robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 };
 {% endhighlight %}

 This code uses a constructor in a surprising way - it creates an object that isn't saved anywhere, which makes it completely unnecessary.
-This also creates an `i` variable that we simply don't need.
+This also uses a traditional array iterator, which creates an extra variable that's entirely unnecessary and unrelated to what we're trying to accomplish.
 We could instead do something like this:

 {% highlight js %}
 var myArray = ['one', 'two', 'three', 'four', 'five'];